ThibHlln/torrentpy/README.md

     python -m pip install torrentpy

+You can also use a link to the GitHub repository directly:

+	python -m pip install git+https://github.com/ThibHlln/torrentpy.git

 Alternatively, you can download the source code (*i.e.* this repository) and use the command:

     python setup.py install